-An avid cyclist himself, Kiahsheng enjoys exploring places on two wheels because nothing compares to the liberating yet simple pleasure of riding a bicycle.
+An avid biker himself, Kiahsheng enjoys exploring places on two wheels because nothing compares to the liberating yet simple pleasure of riding a motorcycle.

 Theresa is a passionate believer that good design can empower people.
 By listening to people's stories, empathising with their experiences, and understanding what drives their behaviours, she is able to create designs that truly meet their needs.
 Theresa earned her Bachelor of Arts (Architecture) degree from the National University of Singapore and her Master of Architecture degree from the University of Michigan.